teja2792/CatalystML/README.md

 ![SHAP Summary](figures/shap_summary.png)

-XGBoost was chosen for SHAP analysis as the stronger-performing model.
-Surface area, particle size, and oxygen vacancy density emerge as the dominant drivers of predicted activity, consistent with the chemistry used to construct the synthetic dataset.

 ## Physics-Informed Machine Learning for Photocatalyst Discovery

 Machine learning has become a powerful tool for accelerating materials discovery.
 However, many models behave like black boxes and provide little insight into *why* a material performs well.